Sherry-Tao/Sherry-Tao/README.md

 ### Hi there 👋
+I'm a fresh graduate from Singapore Management University with a Bachelor of Science (Information Systems).
+My first major is Business Analytics and my second major is Accountancy.
+I plan to further my studies and want to work in the financial industry in the future.
+I like to use Python for data analytics because of the libraries that comes with it.

+I am just starting out learning GitHub and am not too familiar with it yet!
+Please be patient with me~ 😄

+- 🔭 I’m currently working as an Analyst at aAdvantage Consulting
+- 📫 How to reach me: Telegram is probably the best way
+- ⚡ Fun fact: I played Mobile Legends competitively in my undergraduate days

 <!--
 **Sherry-Tao/Sherry-Tao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.